Village altitude 600 m

 It is the highest altitude village on the island, with beautiful view over the southwest foothils of “Ambelos” mountain (or Karvounis), and is also one of the few villages that do not have view to the sea.

-According the author E.Stamatiadi, the first inhabitants of the villages were two families “Arvanites*” from Albania, warriors fighting the Turks under the leader Skanderbeg (George Castriot) which after his death were dispersed all over to escape from the Ottomans.
+According “Samiaka” (1862) by the E.Stamatiadi, the first settlers of the villages were two families “Arvanites*” from Albania, warriors fighting the Turks under the leader Skanderbeg (George Castriot) which after his death were dispersed all over to escape from the Ottomans.

 Supporting the view of author Dimitriou, it is more likely that the first inhabitants were not Arvanites but from Tinos island.

-The first name of the village was “Pano (=Upper) Arvanites” but how they got this name there are several versions as listed above.
-Most likely is that came from the neighboring villages (Pirgos and Mavratzei), who called them so, disparaging.
+The first name of the village was “Pano (=Upper) Arvanites” which according to the author Ν. Zafiriou, the first name of the village “Arvanites”, originated from the characterization that given to them, the inhabitants of the neighboring villages (Pirgos and Mavratzei), who called them so disparaging.